 The Goals of Pacific College of Oriental Medicine

 1. To train qualified practitioners of Oriental medicine.
-In 1986, the founders of Pacific College made a commitment that the college would anticipate the evolving needs of Oriental medicine patients in this culture and stay at the forefront of presenting a curriculum to meet those needs.
+In 1986, the founders of Pacific College - a pioneering and leading institution among natural health colleges - made a commitment that the college would anticipate the evolving needs of Oriental medicine patients in this culture and stay at the forefront of presenting a curriculum to meet those needs.
 In the 1980s, acupuncture was used most commonly for pain relief.
 Today, Oriental medicine is used as a primary or complementary therapy for cancer, HIV/AIDS, substance abuse, most internal disorders, as well as pain and many other complaints.
 It is evident that today's student would not succeed with yesterday's curriculum.
 Most of the college's founders and its faculty are working practitioners of Orienal medicine so the college's state-of-the-art curriculum is the result of direct clinical experience.
 Pacific's academic leaders, who possess advanced degrees in Oriental medicine and educational theory, translate that experience into effective coursework designed specifically for adult learners.